 Medication Policy

-Prescription medication can only be administered at school by staff members if accompanied by a completed authority form, which is available on the school Parent Portal or from the school office.
+All medication (including over-the-counter medication) can only be given at school by staff if it is medically authorized by a registered health practitioner.
+This must be accompanied by medical Action Plans and completed authority forms, which are available on the school Parent Portal or from the school office.
 The medication must be in its original packaging, labelled by a chemist including the child’s name, name of practitioner, dosage, use-by-date and frequency of administration.
+If your child takes a medicine that requires cutting of a tablet, the tablet must be pre-cut and packaged by a pharmacist (in a Webster-Pak or similar) prior to providing the medicine to the school.

 All medication must be signed in and out of the school office, not taken to the classroom.